rashutyagi/DL_Vision/Part_1/Readme.md

 Submitted by - Rashu Tyagi (Individually)

 ## Question -1) What are Channels and Kernels?
 ### Answer.)
-I have written a blog explaining both these terms intuitively with images and here is the link
+I have written a blog explaining both these terms intuitively with images and here is the link.

 Sneak peak from the article

 ![](https://github.com/rashutyagi/Deep_Vision/blob/master/Session_1/Image_1.PNG)

 ![](https://github.com/rashutyagi/Deep_Vision/blob/master/Session_1/Image_2.PNG)